Configuration

 -

-- Description: Path to the SSL certificate file.
+string - Description: Path to the SSL certificate file.

 - Example: "ssl_key/certificate.crt"